 • Capital Assets The District's investment in capital assets includes buildings and improvements, vehicles, furniture and equipment.
-As of June 30, 2021, the District had invested \$3,293,493 in capital assets, net of depreciation, as shown on the following table.
-There was a net increase in the total value due to the Westmoreland campus HVAC and seismic retrofit projects.
-The decreases in balances are from depreciation of the assets.
+As of June 30, 2020, the District had invested \$2,277,822 in capital assets, net of depreciation and related debt, as shown on the following table.
+There was a net increase in the total value due to the main campus roof replacement, main campus atrium replacement, main campus carpeting, replacement of the main campus ceiling tiles, Westmoreland kitchen remodel and Westmoreland fencing.
+The offsets for debt and depreciation resulted in a \$30,791 net decrease.